Cotyledon orbiculata

 Introduction

-Many of these photos are by Amante Darmanin who took them in the field in South Africa.
+Many of these photos are by Amante Darmanin, who took them in the field in South Africa.
 Cotyledon is a genus of succulent plants, many from South Africa.
-Cotyledon is a variable species that can grow to over 1-meter-tall as a shrubby plant, or it can remain small.
-It typically flowers from July to August, winter in southern Africa.
+Cotyledon orbiculata is a variable species that can grow to more than 1 m tall as a shrubby plant, or it can remain small.
+It typically flowers in July–August, during winter in southern Africa.

 The Details

-Cotyledon species have gray-green leaves (sometimes up to 13 by 7 cm), which naturally develop a white, powdery substance (known as farina) on their surfaces.
+Cotyledon species have gray-green leaves (sometimes up to 13 × 7 cm) that naturally develop a white, powdery coating (farina) on their surfaces.
 This farina helps reflect sunlight and conserve water.
-If a specific leaf area is brushed against (or even gently disturbed), the farina will noticeably become smudged.
-Interestingly, rain does not smudge or dislodge the farina.
+If a leaf surface is brushed or lightly disturbed, the farina smudges; rain usually does not dislodge it.

-Cotyledon is a popular hobby plant and there are many varieties in cultivation.
+In winter, C. orbiculata bears orange-red to salmon, bell-shaped, pendant flowers.
+Cotyledon orbiculata is a popular hobby plant, and many varieties are in cultivation.

 Additional Reading: Phylogenetics and diversification of Cotyledon